Game over for Super Mario? Balotelli's dream Brescia return has turned into a nightmare | Goal.com

 Which is why so many of Balotelli's former coaches and team-mates have always been left so frustrated with 'Super Mario'.

 Indeed, nobody would dispute the idea that Balotelli has failed to make the most of his considerable talent.
-Not even his own brother, Enock Barwuah, who recently told calciomercato.com that "Mario only plays at 30 per cent", arguing that "if he played at 100 per cent, he’d be unstoppable".
+Not even his own brother, Enock Barwuah, who recently told calciomercato.com that "Mario only plays at 30 per cent", arguing that "if he played at 100%, he’d be unstoppable".

-Balotelli, though, hasn't performed at anything like his best since about 2013, and the worrying thing is that he will turn 30 in August, meaning it's now unlikely we'll ever again see Balotelli looking like the world-beater that stunned Germany in such scintillating fashion at Euro 2012.
+Balotelli, though, has not performed at anything like his best since around 2013, and the worrying thing is that he will turn 30 in August, meaning it is now unlikely we will ever again see Balotelli looking like the world-beater that stunned Germany in such scintillating fashion at Euro 2012.

-The hope was that a return to Brescia, where he was raised, would lead to a fairytale finish to a career that promised so much but delivered so little.
+The hope was that a return to Brescia, where he was raised, would lead to a fairy tale finish to a career that promised so much but delivered so little.
 There have always been more gaffes than goals.
-Brescia has been not different, sadly.
+Brescia has been no different, sadly.

 The dream return has turned into a nightmare.

 Of course, Balotelli being subjected to racist abuse was as predictable as it was upsetting.
-The only shocking thing about the most recent episode was that he didn't even have the full support of his own club's fans in the face of shameful provocation.
+The only shocking thing about the most recent episode was that he did not even have the full support of his own club's fans in the face of shameful provocation.

-When Balotelli returned to Italy last summer, there was giddy talk of him getting back into the Azzurri squad for Euro 2020, given the national team is now coached by Roberto Mancini, who has long been something of a father figure for the forward.
+When Balotelli returned to Italy last summer, there was giddy talk of him getting back into the Azzurri squad for Euro 2020 given that the national team is now coached by Roberto Mancini, who has long been something of a father figure for the forward.

 Balotelli, though, has managed just five goals in 19 Serie A performances this term.
 "Not enough", as Mancini told Sky Sport.
 "In terms of the qualities he has, Mario is one of the best around.
 But he has to give more.
 At Brescia, he hasn’t done a lot and he knows it."